snarlferb/u/README.md

 # universal text primer

-- A universal place to store information associated w/ text processing: parsing/rendering text as well as user-created fonts (staccato12.bdf, a bitmap distribution font format and consolink.ttf, truetype) BDF fonts are often used in conjunction with other font formats such as PostScript or TrueType.
+- A universal place to store information associated w/ text processing: parsing, rendering and decoding text as well as user-created fonts that i will be working on (staccato12.bdf for bitmap and consolink.ttf for vector/resizeability) BDF fonts are often used in conjunction w/ formats such as PostScript or TrueType.
 My main reason for using BDF was because of its compatibility w/ X11, as the font format & metrics both align (you can find this out in the X Logical Font Description Conventions) You can also find Adobe's legacy doc/specifications...

   [Adobe Specification](https://adobe-type-tools.github.io/font-tech-notes/)